 Most, if not all, EU airlines have information on EC 261 on their websites.

-Article 7 states that compensation must be paid in cash, by electronic bank transfer, by bank order, or by bank check.
+Article 7 states that the airline must pay compensation in cash, by electronic bank transfer, by bank order, or by bank check.
 The airline can compensate passengers with “travel vouchers and/or other services,” but only with the passenger’s signed authorization.

-Article 8 states that reimbursement must be made within seven days.
+Article 8 states that you must make a request for reimbursement within seven days.

-Article 14 states that the airline must provide a “clearly legible” notice stating that passengers may be eligible for compensation in the event of denied boarding, delay or cancellation.
-In cases where such an event actually occurs, the airline must provide each affected passenger with a written description of their rights.
+Article 14 states that the airline must provide a “clearly legible” notice.
+It must state that passengers may be eligible for compensation in the event of denied boarding, delay or cancellation.
+When that happens, the airline must provide each affected passenger with a written description of their rights.

 Two of the companies that offer assistance in filing EC 261 claims are AirHelp and EUClaim.
-AirHelp sells an annual membership that is advertised to carry benefits in securing compensation for flight delays, cancellations and overbookings that occur within a specific geographical area.
-It also advertises assistance specifically related to EC 261 claims; however, the link to the EU-related information on its website is broken.
+AirHelp sells an annual membership.
+It helps secure compensation for flight delays, cancellations and overbookings that occur within a specific geographical area.
+It also advertises assistance specifically related to EC 261 claims.

-EUClaim is a website based in the United Kingdom that offers similar services related to EC 261 claims, but apparently without an annual membership fee.
+EUClaim is a website based in the United Kingdom that offers similar services related to EC 261 claims.
 The company does, however, take a commission from any compensation it may recover.